 Entering Calibration Mode automatically disables the alarm circuits by sending a 1.5mA output signal and disabling the Warn and Alarm relays, if present.
-This will also prevent activation of the remote relay contacts when using a General Monitors Readout/Relay Display Module with the Model S4000T.
+This will also prevent activation of the remote relay contacts when using a General Monitors Readout/Relay Display Module with the Model S4000C.

 To enter Calibration Mode, place the magnet over the GM Logo on the cover of the unit (Figure 4) and hold it there until "AC" (Figure 13) appears on the display (about ten seconds).
-The display will flash the Remaining Sensor Life (Section 4.6.3) for a few seconds.
+The display will flash the remaining sensor life (Section 4.6.4) for about ten seconds, while the unit acquires the zero reading.
 Ensure that the sensor is seeing clean air during this time.